SoftwareAG/sag-mainstream-devops-az-03-04-apigw-cluster-configurator-package/README.md

-# Software AG Mainstream DevOps Style API Gateway Cluster Configurator Package
+# MOVING - Software AG Mainstream DevOps Style API Gateway Cluster Configurator Package

+# This repo will be moved away from the Software AG organization

 ## Overview